NiklasRosenstein/slap/docs/content/commands/venv.md

-The `slap venv` command is a utility for managing virtual environments created using the standard library `venv` module in the current directory or globally (in `~/.local/venvs`). s across multiple projects in a monorepository and prints a summary of the results at the end.
+The `slap venv` command is a utility for managing virtual environments created using the standard library `venv` module in the current directory or globally (in `~/.local/venvs`). s across multiple projects in a mono-repository and prints a summary of the results at the end.

 <details><summary>Synopsis <code>venv</code></summary>
 ```